itismohammadreza/powell/README.md

 - [ ] **whiteboard** - implement component.
 - [ ] **loading** - loadingWrapper component witch is wrap a component and show loading until a condition we said.
 - [ ] **table**
-- implement `jalali` and `miladi` filter.
 - add configurable caption elements (like title and global filter). plus, apply localMode in global filter also.
-- implement actions and functions to render + switch action
+- implement actions
 - check that let- variables on ng-templates are setting properly. some is missed or some is wrong.
-- implement empty message if user not provided
+- implement empty message if user not provided.
-- implement default table header (include a title) if user not provided
-- implement grid lines or other style classes configurations
+- implement grid lines or other style classes configurations.

-### PRIMENG ISSUES

-- paneStyleClass does not exist in all components that have panel. such cascadeSelect.
-- worst documentation I have ever seen.